bblodfon/quote-book/work.md

 *CT Fletcher, Shit Talking Saturdays Vol. 2, [see video](https://youtu.be/W0t48EngZ4w?t=152)*

-This applies to any person really who justs finds excuses to cover for his inability to get down to do the **work**.
+This applies to any person really who justs finds excuses to cover for his inability to get down and do the **work**.
 I myself, have a hard time dealing with these (as CT calls them), *excuse-making* motherfuckers!

 > What I cannot create, I do not understand.

 *Richard Feynman*

-This was a nice argument for the *openWorm* project: we have to create a digital model of an organism in order to be able to say that we fully understand it (its behaviour for example).
-A small step also for making a digital human/avatar.
+This was a nice argument for the *openWorm* project: we have to create a digital model of an organism in order to be able to say that we fully understand it (i.e. explain its behaviour).
+A small step also towards making a digital human (avatar).

 > If you cannot explain something in simple terms, you don't understand it.

 *Richard Feynman*

 This should be the most prolific quote for science communication.
 A lot of people do nice work in general, but if you cannot explain it in another (intelligent human) being, then what is the purpose?
-How can you show your passion to others about what you are doing without being able to express it in relative simple terms/language?
+How can you show your passion to others about what you are doing without being able to express it in relative simple terms (language)?

 > Paul Erdös — well known for his hyperactivity and his habit of working 19-hour days, even well into his old age; and his tendency to show up on his colleagues'